minericpark/minericpark/README.md

 ### :chart_with_upwards_trend: Currently working on
 - Client projects at my current internship 🤔
+- Project with a team and a professor at the University of Guelph
+- UI for the University of Guelph's robotics team

 ### :wrench: Technologies & Tools
 #### Languages